MiaoDX/hand_in_homework/English/slides.md

 ## Could it be technically possible for human to be god?

 * Clone/Gene Tech
-* Nuclear power
+* Nuclear Power
-* Robots, computer, AI
+* Robots, Computer, AI

 # AI